Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed a novel method, \nameshort{}, to address OH in modern LVLMs. \nameshort{} extracts HalluSpaces, which are low-rank subspaces of the differences between truthful and hallucinated features, and further edits the LVLMs weights to mitigate OH, resulting in more accurate outputs.
-Empirical results show that using the edited model weights works to reduce the strong biases in the LLMs, which has been proven as an essential factor for OH.
-Our theoretical analysis further builds the connection between \nameshort{} and DPO.
+In this paper, we proposed a novel method, \nameshort{}, to address OH in modern LVLMs. \nameshort{} extracts HalluSpaces, which are low-rank subspaces of the differences between truthful and hallucinated features, and further edits the LVLMs weights to mitigate OH.
+Empirical results show that using the edited model weights reduces the priors in the LLMs, which has been proven as an essential factor for OH.
 Experiments demonstrate that \nameshort{} can significantly mitigate OH with no extra inference cost, making it much more efficient than many existing methods and maintaining strong performance in general LVLM benchmarks.

 Considering the connection between \nameshort{} and DPO, \nameshort{} can potentially be an alternative but effective way for safety alignment, providing a more efficient and straightforward way to improve LVLMs trustworthiness.